jake-bc/jjs-storeapp/README.md

 * Edit `.env`:
 	* Set `CLIENT_ID` and `CLIENT_SECRET` to values obtained from the Control Panel or Developer Portal
 	* Set `MLABS` url, e.g(mongodb://user:password@ds123456.mlab.com:40948/param)
+* You can remove the Airbrake setup in server.js it's optional, I just found it helpful.
 * Run the app with `npm start`

 ### Hosting the app